LJDJGC/Learning-log/README.md

 - How to dynamically create and append elements using JS.
 - Difference between event listeners and handlers.
 - Using closures to maintain individual item behavior.

+## 2025/09/17 Night

+# What I worked on today
+- Continuing the Rock Paper Scissors project
+- Removed the "logic to play exactly 5 rounds (for loop)" from the `playGame()` function
+- Prepared for future UI implementation by making the game progression more flexible.

+# What I learned/observed
+- When manipulating the DOM with JavaScript, you can add nodes to the element tree using appendChild.
+- I understood how adding a child element and then appending it to the parent element reflects the changes in the browser.
+- `textContent` is used to insert text into an element and does not affect the tag itself.
+- When using Git, it's important to keep in mind the following sequence: "Initialize the repository" → "Add files" → "Commit" → "Push to remote."

+# Next steps
+- Proceeding with the Rock Paper Scissors UI implementation
+- Using HTML and CSS to create buttons that can be clicked to advance the game.
+- Creating a branch on GitHub (`rps-ui`) and proceeding with UI development.